HismaelOliveira/LSTM-URP/README.md

-#LSTM to Usage Related Post
+# LSTM to Usage Related Post
-LSTM model applied to classification a URP sentence

 This repository contains the LSTM to usage related post.
 An usage related post is an concept of HCI that refers usage iformations about the system.
 <br/>